dansomrob/dansomrob.github.io/_posts/2022-01-26-happiness.md

 > With regards to status, **research on monkeys has demonstrates that when they rise to the top of the status hierarchy, there is an increase in the dopamine (evolution's pleasure drug) sensitivity** in their brains.
 As a result of this increases, **monkeys at the top of the head no longer enjoy cocaine** (a drug that hijacks the dopamine system).
 When offered cocaine versus salt water, these top monkeys show no preference between them.
 In contrast, **monkeys at the bottom of the status hierarchy have low dopamine sensitivity and become avid coke users**.
 Data such as these confirm the common wisdom that high status makes us happy and low status make us sad.

+As a flatmate of my (roughly) quipped, *life is too depressing to care about the negatives of drugs*.

 > wealth has only a trivial effect on happiness unless we have more than those around us, suggesting **it is status and not money that we are really after**

 > if all of society rises in wealth at the same time, increases in wealth beyond poverty provide **no** increase in happiness.